culliokw/HiveMind/README.md

 - Python Virtual Environment Packages can be found in the requirements.txt file in the root of this repository.
 - My Brain, which as you will see in the resulting images and plots is an individual-based tool common amongst all us brain fanatics that we love to think and talk about tirelessly.

 As this project progresses, visualizations will be enhanced and improved.
-Since cleaning and extraction has finally been settled and begun, here is an example output of the global map of detailed, neuroscience discussion in the year 2004.
+Since cleaning and extraction has finally been settled and begun, here is an example output of the global map of neuroscience discussion in the year 2004.

 Example (2004 Communications):
 ![](https://github.com/culliokw/HiveMind/blob/main/Maps/2004_communication.gif)